curtispuetz/pypp-docs/docs/stl/shutil.md

 # Shutil

-Like Pythons shutil standard library.
+Like Python's shutil standard library.
 Limited at the moment.

 ## Usage